vigneshuvi/SwiftCSVExport/README.md

 ### Carthage

-To use SwiftCSVExport in your project add the following 'Cartfile.private' file to your project
+To use SwiftCSVExport in your project create/update 'Cartfile.private' file into your project

     // Require version 1.x

     github "vigneshuvi/SwiftCSVExport"

 Then run:

-    pod install || pod update
+    carthage update

 ###Swift Package Manager for Vapor